reverofsuturb/CloudMinnow/README.md

 **To accomplish this challenge, the following tasks were completed:**

-    -Brain storming to define the project main concept.
+    Brain storming to define the project main concept.
-    -Define the purpose, and concept of the application.
+    Define the purpose, and concept of the application.
-    -Define the team members roles.
+    Define the team members roles.
-    -Define MVPs (Minimum Viable Products) and due dates.
+    Define MVPs (Minimum Viable Products) and due dates.
-    -Create sketches.
+    Create sketches.
-    -Define the routes, requests and responses structure.
+    Define the routes, requests and responses structure.
-    -Front end and back end coding.
+    Front end and back end coding.
-    -Integrate full stack application.
+    Integrate full stack application.
-    -Final review and proper documentation.
+    Final review and proper documentation.

 ## Installation